aliauction-org/aliaunction/README.md

-# Aliaunction: Online Auction System
+# AuctionVistas: Online Auction System

 ## Overview
-Aliaunction is a full-featured online auction platform built with Django, designed for real-time, secure, and user-friendly bidding, payments, and management.
+AuctionVistas is a full-featured online auction platform built with Django, designed for real-time, secure, and user-friendly bidding, payments, and management.
 It supports manual payment flows, in-app and email notifications, reviews, and a robust admin dashboard.

 ---